What is terbinafine?

 What is the usual dose regime for terbinafine?

-Terbinafine cream is applied to the affected area twice daily for one to four weeks.
+- Topical terbinafine is applied to the affected area once or twice daily for one to four weeks.

 For children, the tablets can be hidden in food – the tablets taste unpleasant: